Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Appendix B: Proof of Theorem

-In this case, we assume the number of communication blocks as $H = {M{\mu_T} \choose {{\mu_T}}}{{K_R-1} \choose {{\mu_R}}}{{K_R-{\mu_R}-1} \choose {{\mu_T} - 1}}$.
+As it can be seen, the equations \eqref{desired_R1}, \eqref{undesired_R1}, \eqref{desired_R2_Rtplus1}, \eqref{desired_Rtplus2_Rtplusttau}, \eqref{undesired_1_Rtplus2_Rtplusttau}, and \eqref{undesired_2_Rtplus2_Rtplusttau} introduce a system of $\tilde{B}{\mu_T}({\mu_R}+{\mu_T})$ linear equations.
+On the other hand, the number of variables is equal to $\tilde{B}{\mu_T}({\mu_R}+{\mu_T})$.
+This implies that there is always a set of coefficients such that the aforementioned equations \eqref{1st_lemma_decode_constraint}-\eqref{1st_lemma_decode_2nd_constraint} are satisfied. \end{itemize} \end{proof} We now present two proofs: one that uses Baranyai's theorem and another that does not. {\theenumi\Alph{enumii}.} \begin{enumerate} [wide, labelwidth=!, labelindent=0pt] \item Proof using Baranyai's theorem: In this case, we assume the number of communication blocks as $H = {M{\mu_T} \choose {{\mu_T}}}{{K_R-1} \choose {{\mu_R}}}{{K_R-{\mu_R}-1} \choose {{\mu_T} - 1}}$.
 Then, we configure the network matrix such that each transmitted subfile can be successfully decoded at the intended receiver, eliminated in $\mu_R$ receivers due to the receivers' cache contents, in $\mu_T-1$ receivers due to utilizing the ZF technique, and in L receivers due to the IRS configuration.
 Hence, after $H$ communication blocks, all the requested subfiles are decoded successfully at the intended receivers, and the DoF of $1$ can be achievable for each receiver, shown in Lemmas \ref{lemma1_tau_geq1}-\ref{lemma2_tau_geq1}.